ramteke/Logistic-Regression/README.md

 where g is sigmoid function, i.e. g(z) = 1 / ( 1 + e ^−z)

-For large positive values of x, the sigmoid should be close to 1, while for large negative values, the sigmoid should be close to 0.
+For large positive values of x, the sigmoid should be close to 1, <br>
+while for large negative values, the sigmoid should be close to 0.

     octave:20> sigmoid(0)